vikasbnsl/meeting-notes-ai/README.md

 npm start
 ```

 Follow the prompts in the Node.js client terminal to record audio.
-The transcription will be displayed directly in the console.
+The transcription and processed text will be displayed directly in the console.

 ## Troubleshooting

 - **`ECONNREFUSED` error:** Ensure the Python service is running before starting the Node.js client.
 - **Missing Python modules:** Make sure you've activated the virtual environment and installed all dependencies using `pip install -r requirements.txt`.
-- **Model loading errors:** Verify that `MODEL_PATH` in `python-service/main.py` points to the correct local path of the downloaded Whisper model.
+- **Model loading errors:** Verify that the model paths in `python-service/main.py` point to the correct local paths of the downloaded models.
 - **Transcription accuracy:** The `whisper-large-v3` model is highly capable.
 Ensure clear audio input for best results.
 For multilingual transcription, the model automatically detects the language.
-- **`git-lfs` not found:** Ensure you have installed Git LFS and run `git lfs install` before cloning the model repository.
+- **`git-lfs` not found:** Ensure you have installed Git LFS and run `git lfs install` before cloning the model repositories.